Robert Mailhouse

 Robert Kenneth Mailhouse (born January 22, 1962) is an American actor and musician.
-He has also appeared in television series including the soap opera Days of Our Lives and the situation comedy Seinfeld.
-He is the drummer for the grunge-alternative rock band Dogstar and plays in the band becky.
+He has appeared in television series including the soap opera Days of Our Lives and the sitcom Seinfeld.
+He is the drummer and founding member alongside bassist Keanu Reeves for the grunge-alternative rock band Dogstar.
+He also plays in the band Becky.

 Career

 Mailhouse is a graduate of Suffield Academy.
 In the early 1990s, he appeared on the soap opera Days of Our Lives.
 He appeared in guest roles in a variety of television series in the 1990s, including Seinfeld, Picket Fences, Melrose Place, Caroline in the City (1997), Dharma & Greg (1999) and Sports Night (1998-2000), in a recurring role as CSC executive JJ.
 In the 2000s, he appeared in episodes of television series such as Judging Amy (2002) and C.S.I.: Crime Scene Investigation (2003).
 He has also appeared in several films, including Speed (1994).
 As a musician, he played drums with the grunge-alternative rock band Dogstar, which has opened for David Bowie and toured with Bon Jovi.
 The band released an EP entitled Quattro Formagi (1995) and two albums: Our Little Visionary (Zoo/BMG, 1996) and Happy Ending (2000).
 Dogstar attracted media attention from the off-stage job held by its bassist Keanu Reeves as a Hollywood actor.
-Mailhouse starred in A Christmas Pageant alongside actress Melissa Gilbert in 2011.
+Mailhouse starred in The Christmas Pageant alongside actress Melissa Gilbert in 2011.